betagouv/conseillers-entreprises/doc/02-development.md

 You may encounter dependencies problems.
 If so, you may have to change `/lib/tasks/import_prod_to_staging.rake` in order to drop a few problematic tables in staging before restoring database.

+### Staging data transformation

+If you want to refresh demo data, you can run `scalingo --app ce-staging run rake staging:refresh_demo_data`.

 ## API Conseillers-Entreprises

 ### Documentation